Elsapro/wikijs/employment/networking/new-page.md

 ## What Are You Going to Talk About?
 - You need a game plan, what's yours?
+  Know ahead of time what you want to accomplish.

 - No one likes to be used, really what do you want?
 - Bartering is an age old tradition, what say you?
 - Every new beginning needs a closing, do you have one?